-Talk with your child's health care provider about the risks, benefits and possible side effects of all medicines.
+Talk with your child's health care providers about the risks, benefits and possible side effects of all medicines.

 Lupus can also be managed by keeping a healthy lifestyle.
-Here are ways to take care of your child:
+Here are some healthy habits for your child:

 - Get enough sleep.
 Aim for 8 to 10 hours a night.
 Take naps and breaks during the day.